phybros/willwarren.com/content/garaginator/flasher/index.md

 ### Changelog

-- Fixed an issue where commanding the door to close via HomeKit would cause it to open instead
+- Fixed an issue where commanding the door to close via HomeKit could cause it to open instead
 - Firmware version number now shown in the captive portal

 ---